gliu2k/HANA_APP/README.md

 **Figure 20 – Result.controller.js**

 # 3. Part III: Scenario Simulation
-We have known how it is designed.
+We know how it is designed.
 Now let’s see how it works.

 As mentioned, the App is using “sap.m” library that supports mobile device.
 In theory, the SAPUI5 App can run across different devices.
 To simplify the simulation, I choose Google Chrome browser in PC environment to run the App.

 I deploy the App on Apache Tomcat installed in local PC and call it in Chrome browser.
 In the “Search” view, it shows the promoted product and the distance scope for input.